jonathanglasmeyer/bachelor/thesis/src/Main.md

     abdominal(2) AH B D AA M AH N AH L
     ...

 The dictionary has 133.425 entries.
-In the general case only words that are in the phonetic dictionary being used can be recognized during speech recognition. *Grapheme^["The smallest unit used in describing the writing system of a language" @florian1996blackwell, p.174]-to-Phoneme converters* (G2P) however make it possible to get phoneme sequence hypotheses for arbitrary words (that meaning arbitrary sequences of graphemes).
-While those results are on average less accurate than manually created variants, they play a vital role in texts with many technical terms as those are often not part of phonetic dictionaries.
+Generally only words that are in the phonetic dictionary being used can be recognized during speech recognition. *Grapheme^["The smallest unit used in describing the writing system of a language" @florian1996blackwell, p.174]-to-Phoneme converters* (G2P) however make it possible to get phoneme sequence hypotheses for arbitrary words (i.e arbitrary sequences of graphemes).
+While these results are on average less accurate than manually created variants, they play a vital role in texts with many technical terms as these are often not included in phonetic dictionaries.

 ### Acoustic models
 An acoustic model (AM) describes the relation between an audio signal and the probability that this signal represents a given phoneme.

 Acoustic models are created by *training* them on a *corpus* of audio recordings and matching transcripts.
-When being used in the context of speaker-independent recognition, those models are trained with a variety of speakers that represent a broad spectrum of the language/accent that the acoustic model should represent.
+When being used in the context of speaker-independent recognition, these models are trained with a variety of speakers that represent a broad spectrum of the language/accent that the acoustic model should represent.

 During the *decoding* phase the acoustic model and a phonetic dictionary are used to match sequences of small audio "slices" to possible phonemes and those phonemes to possible word sequence hypotheses. <!-- TODO: oohoo. is this precise? --!>

-However, acoustic models alone are not sufficient for speech recognition as they don't have the "higher-level" linguistic information necessary to for example decide between homonyms and similar-sounding phrases such as "wreck a nice beach" and "recognize speech" [@marquard, 11].
-This information finally is provided by *language models*.
+However, acoustic models alone are not sufficient for speech recognition as they do not have the "higher-level" linguistic information necessary to distinguish e.g. between homonyms and similar-sounding phrases such as "wreck a nice beach" and "recognize speech" [@marquard, 11].
+This information is provided by *language models*.

 ### Language Models

-Language models (LM) guide and constrain the search process a speech recognition system performs by assigning probabilities to sequences of words.
+Language models (LM) guide and constrain the search process that a speech recognition system performs by assigning probabilities to sequences of words.
 They are trained by applying statistical methods on a text corpus. <!-- TODO: mh. awkward --!> Analogous to acoustic models, generic language models use huge text corpora with a broad variety of topics.
 It is however possible to train language models on small and specialized text corpora, which is the central technical foundation for the approach discussed in this thesis.

 The most commonly used form of language models are *n-gram language models*.
-In the context of a language model a *n-gram* is a sequence of *n* words.
+In the context of a language model an *n-gram* is a sequence of *n* words.
 1-grams are called *unigrams*, 2-grams are called *bigrams* and 3-grams are called *trigrams*.
-A *n-gram language model* maps a set of *n-grams* to probabilities that they occur in a given piece of text.
+An *n-gram language model* maps a set of *n-grams* to probabilities that they occur in a given piece of text.

 A key idea in modelling language like this is the *independence assumption*, which says that the probability of a given word is only dependent on the last *n* - 1 words.
-This assumption significantly decreases the statistical complexity and makes it thus computationally feasible.
+This assumption significantly decreases the statistical complexity and thus makes it computationally feasible.

-N-gram language models don't need to be constrained to one type of n-gram.
-The *Generic US English Generic Language Model* @cmuLm from CMUSphinx we will use as the baseline for our approach for example consists of 1-, 2, and 3-grams.
+N-gram language models do not need to be constrained to one type of n-gram.
+The *Generic US English Language Model* @cmuLm from CMUSphinx we will use as the baseline for our approach consists of 1-, 2, and 3-grams, for example.

 A toy example of a language model with 1- and 2-grams when represented in *ARPA*-format (as used by CMUSphinx) looks like follows @cmuArpa: